fareeha09/FMRadioMazeSolver/README.md

 The explorer is at the same position as the treasure or there are no legal moves.

 ## English or pseudocode description of algorithm
-    If at the treasure,
+    If at the treasure

-        return true.
+        return true

-    If not at treasure,
+    (If not at treasure)

         take a step

-        check if **legal**
+        check if legal

             if true, take another step